ddeo1301/JAVASCRIPT-INTERVIEW-QUESTION-BY-FREECODECAMP/21node.md

       console.log('End');

-Q7) what is rest API?
+Q7) what is REST API?
 How does it work?
  - A REST API, which stands for Representational State Transfer Application Programming Interface, is a standardized way for software applications to communicate over the internet.
 When a client, like a web browser or a program, requests information from a server using a REST API, the server sends back the current state of the requested resource in a standardized format.
 This format allows the client to easily interpret and use the information provided by the server.
  - In simple terms, a REST API works like a mediator between different software systems, enabling them to interact efficiently.
 It follows specific guidelines, such as using HTTP requests like GET, POST, PUT, and DELETE to perform actions like reading, creating, updating, and deleting data.
 The key principles of a REST API include being stateless, meaning each request contains all the necessary information, and having cacheable data to improve performance.